 Who qualifies as a dependent?

 How do they qualify?
-In general, you support them, they live with you, they make less than $3,650* a year, and they are a resident or citizen of the United States, Canada, or Mexico.
+In general, you support them, they live with you and they are a resident or citizen of the United States, Canada, or Mexico.